 Virginia Howard OAM BA, MA (Hons), Dip Ed, MAICD

 Virginia has a background in local government, charity administration and education.
 She served on Mosman Council for 16 years, including three years as Mayor and one year as Deputy Mayor.
-She is currently also the Chair of Dougherty Retirement Village and Care Home at Chatswood and Mosman Community Services.
-Virginia was previously the Executive Director of the Wenona Foundation and has been the Administrator of Mosman Meals on Wheels, School Projects Officer for Australian Red Cross in NSW, taught English at Loreto Kirribilli and was Director of Community Relations at Queenwood School.
+She is currently also the Chair of Dougherty Retirement Village and Care Home at Chatswood and a Director of Mosman Community Services.
+Virginia has been the Administrator of Mosman Meals on Wheels, School Projects Officer for Australian Red Cross in NSW, taught English at Loreto Kirribilli and was Director of Community Relations at Queenwood School and Executive Director of the Wenona Foundation.
 Virginia was awarded North Shore 2018 Local Woman of the Year for her work with Taldumande, and in 2019 Virginia received the Order of Australia award.

-Susan has deep investment management and leadership experience with leading financial services firms.
-She has been a hands-on portfolio manager for over 30 years with a focus on multi-asset portfolios and risk management using a pioneering investment approach and philosophy.
-Susan is a non-executive director of Mercer Investments (Australia) Limited and a member of the Remuneration & Nominations Committee.
+Susan has extensive investment management industry experience and has held a number of senior positions in the Australian funds management industry.
+She has been a hands-on portfolio manager for over 30 years with a focus on portfolio strategy, risk management and scenarios analysis.
+She has wide investment management and leadership experience within leading financial services firms.
+Susan is a non-executive director of Mercer Investments (Australia) Limited and a member of their Remuneration & Nominations Committee.
 Prior to 2020 Susan was Head of Investments at MLC and remains a member of MLC’s Private Equity Investment Committee.
-She has worked in both the public and private sectors in Australia and the UK, and commenced her career in London as an economist with the Economist Intelligence Unit, and was an Economic Adviser with the National Economic Development Office.
+She has worked in both the public and private sectors in Australia and the UK.
+She commenced her career in London as an economist with the Economist Intelligence Unit, and was an Economic Adviser with the National Economic Development Office.

 Deputy Chair, Finance Committee